amvinson234/Pong2/README.md

 # Pong2

 A self-learning project to learn some basic game design using SFML.
+You will require the SFML C++ library to build from the source code presented here.

 This is largely based on a useful tutorial by the website GameFromScratch.
 But I did not follow the tutorial to the letter, and did many things differently, while adding a variety of features.
 (The tutorial is also a bit dated, using SFML 1.x, where I used version 2 here.)